afwebdev/Bootstrap-Portfolio/README.md

-# Homework 1
+# Homework 2
-Portfolio using float and simple html semantics.
+Portfolio using bootstrap